University of Pangasinan: Dagupan Colleges

 In 1950, the school assumed the name Dagupan Colleges, and the Graduate School added courses leading to the degrees of Master of Arts in Philosophy and Master of Science in Business Administration.
 The school started a review class in Nursing in 1954.
 Eventually, review classes in Accounting, Civil Engineering and Law were offered.
 The year 1959 saw further expansion of curricular offerings with the opening of courses leading to the degrees of Bachelor of Science in Foods and Nutrition, and Bachelor of Science in journalism.

 In the next decade following were added: the organization of Naval Reserve Officers' Training Corps (NROTC) and the Naval Women's Auxiliary Corps in 1960, and the offering of the Sanitary Engineering course in 1965.

 On July 3, 1968, the college was converted into a university by virtue of the University Charter granted by the Department of Education.
 Thereforth, the school operated as the University of Pangasinan.

-In 2009, it became a member of the PHINMA Education Network.
+In 2009, the holding company Bacnotan Consolidated Industries Inc. bought 70% interest in the university. it became a member of the PHINMA Education Network.

+Centennial Celebration

+In 2025, the University of Pangasinan celebrated its 100th Founding Anniversary since its establishment in February 1925 as the Dagupan Institute in Dagupan City, Pangasinan, Philippines.
+The centennial festivities were held at the Narciso Ramos Sports and Civic Center in Lingayen, Pangasinan, and were attended by students, alumni, faculty, and guests.
+Events included cultural presentations, performances, and recognition of alumni and long-serving faculty in honor of the university's century-long educational service.
+Emphasis during the celebrations was placed on the institution's contributions to higher education and its ongoing commitment to quality teaching and community development.

+In September 2025, the Philippine Postal Corporation (PHLPost) released a set of official commemorative stamps marking the University of Pangasinan's centennial.
+The four-stamp collection featured the centennial logo, the university seal, and imagery reflecting its legacy, and was distributed through designated post offices nationwide.